marciniwanicki/dotfiles/README.md

 fitting best your own needs.
 I bet you will do it well and even learn some new shell tricks.

-## The real .files ninjas, Huuuge thanks to all of them
+## The real .files ninjas, thanks to all of them
 - Mathias Bynens - https://github.com/mathiasbynens/dotfiles (most of .aliases
   and brew.sh lines are coming from his repository)